- 35.36m | Lazzara | 2009 (2021/22)

 The 35.36m QTR (aka Quality Time Remaining) was built in 2009 and refitted throughout during 2021/22 with a thoughtful redrawing of her space heavily influenced by eclectic, brightly hued and retro modern touches.
 New artwork, soft furnishings and textiles plus a state-of-the-art entertainment system were included in the upgrade of this deluxe East Coast-based superyacht, which cruises the Caribbean during the winter season.

 A timelessly elegant décor pervades her expansive main salon with oversized sofas, polished red wood detail, rugs and occasional furniture creating a sassy clubroom feel.
 The far end of this open plan space is designated for dining and stands out effortlessly as it is dominated by an angular high tech glass dining table and mid-century style white leather dining chairs overlooked by a colourful funky neon pop art piece, making it a unique and intimate area for cosy suppers.

-Accommodating eight guests in four sublime staterooms, the polished wood panelled theme continues in the iconic master suite, which boasts a cosy mini salon area with sofa, integral office, impressive ensuite with bath and full size shower, cream carpets and a kingsize bed, creating a classically elegant art deco atmosphere which harks back to a bygone era.
-All remaining cabins – two queens and one bunk style - boast hotel-grade linens and good proportions as well as beautifully functional ensuites.
+Accommodating eight guests in four sublime staterooms, with the option of a fifth, the polished wood panelled theme continues in the iconic master suite, which boasts a cosy mini salon area with sofa, integral office, impressive ensuite with bath and full size shower, cream carpets and a kingsize bed, creating a classically elegant art deco atmosphere which harks back to a bygone era.
+All remaining cabins boast hotel-grade linens and good proportions as well as beautifully functional ensuites.

 A sun deck hot tub adjacent to casual banquette club-style seating is the perfect location for drinks and snacks or a sunset apero.
 There’s also extensive bench seating stylishly accented with nautical blue and white scatter cushions, the perfect spot from which to stargaze.
 Two full-service bars and numerous further dining choices up the ante on wining and dining options.